tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "Sign this." he said, handing me a suspiciously warm pen.

 I did as I was told.
-There was no way I could go over everything, there were hundreds of pages, so I don't even start reading.
+There was no way I could go over everything, there were hundreds of pages, so I didn't even start reading.
 As I scribbled out my name, Occifer spoke.

 "I am prepared to offer immunity to yourself and the remaining innocent parties should you in fact provide information leading to the brutal slaughter of the perpetrator in this case."

 I lead the way as we proceeded into yet another of the many rooms of the house.

 "Come out."
 I said coldly.
-My brain told me I was doing the right thing, but my stomach told me I was disgusting traitor who should be throwing up.
+My brain told me I was doing the right thing, but my stomach told me I was a disgusting traitor who should be throwing up.

 Penelope slid out from under the bed.